Run a CAP Application on Kyma

 file. -

-Add the following snippet for HANA of the CAP application.
+Add the following snippet for SAP HANA:

 { "name": "cpapp", ... "cds": { "requires": { "db": { "kind": "sql" } }, "hana": { "deploy-format": "hdbtable" } } ... }